MerelVanPuymbroeck/Atom/README.md

 Pro's | Contra's
 --- | ---
- Cross-platform editing | It’s slow compared to Sublime Text.
+ Cross-platform editing. | It’s slow compared to Sublime Text.
-Smart autocompletion | It can't handle a lot of large files.
+Smart autocompletion. | It can't handle a lot of large files.
-Multiple panes | atom browser features like thousands of small files.
+Multiple panes. | atom browser features like thousands of small files.

 ###### Pro's explaining:
 1. Atom works across **operating systems.** Use it on OS X, Windows, or Linux.